Lori Harvey Shows Off Killer Abs While Enjoying The Sun In Recent Instagram Update

 The model showed off some skin this past week and her 1.3 million Instagram followers were pleasantly pleased.
 In the photo, Harvey is standing outside wearing a light denim jacket and cutout jeans.
 The model is also wearing a white crop top filled with red lipstick kisses.
 As she is looking away from the camera with her hands on her hips, her toned abs are on full display.
 Harvey is also showing off her toned arms in the photo.

-Harvey decided to accessorize her look with a red Chanel back with a silver chain.
+Harvey decided to accessorize her look with a red Chanel bag with a silver chain.
 She also opted to wear clear, open-toed sandals by Gianvito Rossi.
 Her studded earrings are on full display and she also has a silver diamond ring on one hand.

 At the time of writing, the photo of Harvey received more than 100,000 likes.
 The photo also received more than 400 comments.